unifiedstreaming/fmp4-ingest/ingest_spec.md

 1. When Timed Metadata is stored in a TrackRunBox ("trun"), a single sample is present with the duration set to the duration for that run.
 Given the sparse nature of the signalling event, the following is recommended:
 1. At the beginning of the live event, the encoder or media ingest source sends the initial header boxes to the processing entity/publishing point, which allows the service to register the sparse track in the client manifest.
-1. The encoder SHOULD terminate the HTTP POST request when data is not being sent.
+1. The live encoder or ingest source SHOULD terminate the HTTP POST request when data is not being sent.
 A long-running HTTP POST that does not send data can prevent Media Services from quickly disconnecting from the encoder in the event of a service update or server reboot.
 In these cases, the media server is temporarily blocked in a receive operation on the socket.
 1. During the time when signalling data is not available, the encoder SHOULD close the HTTP POST request.
 While the POST request is active, the encoder SHOULD send data.
 1. When sending sparse fragments with a new connection, the encoder SHOULD start sending from the header boxes, followed by the new fragments.
 This is for cases in which failover happens in-between, and the new sparse connection is being established to a new server that has not seen the sparse track before.
 1. The sparse track fragment becomes available to the publishing point/processing entity when the corresponding parent track fragment that has an equal or larger timestamp value is made available.
 For example, if the sparse fragment has a timestamp of t=1000, it is expected that after the publishing point/processing entity sees "video" (assuming the parent track name is "video") fragment timestamp 1000 or beyond, it can download the sparse fragment t=1000.
 Note that the actual signal could be used for a different position in the presentation timeline for its designated purpose.
 In this example, it’s possible that the sparse fragment of t=1000 has an XML payload, which is for inserting an ad in a position that’s a few seconds later.
 1. The payload of sparse track fragments can be in different formats (such as XML, text, or binary), depending on the scenario
+1. Alternatively, Meta-data MAY be stored in the DASH Manifest using DASH as as event messages
+1. in case meta-data is only signalled in DASH event messages in the manifest, the manifest MUST be updated regularly to avoid missing events, an update frequency of 2 seconds is recommended.

 ## Live Stream Ingest Option constraints
-The fragmented MP4 Stream is the basic unit of operation for composing live presentations, handling streaming failover, and redundancy scenarios.
-It is defined as one unique, fragmented MP4 bitstream that might contain a single track or multiple tracks.
+The segments and manifest are the basic unit of operation for composing live presentations.
+Handling streaming failover and redundancy scenarios is increasingly important for media streaming workflows.
 A full live presentation might contain one or more streams, depending on the configuration of the live encoders.

-For this specification, only one option is recommended: Each track in a separate stream.
-This to some extend is corresponding to recent CMAF specification [8], but full conformance is not necessary for conforming to this specification.
-The main idea is to have each track in a sperate stream.
-In this option, the encoder or live ingest source puts one track into each fragment MP4 bitstream, and then posts all of the streams over separate HTTP connections.
-This can be done with one encoder or with multiple encoders.
-The live ingestion publishing point or processing entity sees this live presentation as composed of four streams.
+For this specification it is recommended that each bit-rate stream is send over a seperate connection TCP, but this is not strictly necessary.

 ##  Service (publishing point,media processing entity) failover
 Given the nature of live streaming, good failover support is critical for ensuring the availability of the service.
 Typically, media services are designed to handle various types of failures, including network errors, server errors, and storage issues.
 When used in conjunction with proper failover logic from the live encoder side, customers can achieve a highly reliable live streaming service from the cloud.
 In this section, we discuss service failover scenarios.
 In this case, the failure happens somewhere within the service, and it manifests itself as a network error.
 Here are some recommendations for the encoder implementation for handling service failover:
 1. Use a 10-second timeout for establishing the TCP connection.
 If an attempt to establish the connection takes longer than 10 seconds, abort the operation and try again.
 2. Use a short timeout for sending the HTTP request message chunks.
 If the target fragment duration is N seconds, use a send timeout between N and 2 N seconds; for example, if the fragment duration is 6 seconds, use a timeout of 6 to 12 seconds.
 If a timeout occurs, reset the connection, open a new connection, and resume stream ingest on the new connection.
-3. Maintain a rolling buffer that has the last two fragments for each trackor segment that were successfully and completely sent to the service.
-If the HTTP POST request for a stream is terminated or times out prior to the end of the stream, open a new connection and begin another HTTP POST request, resend the stream headers, resend the last two fragments for each track, and resume the stream without introducing a discontinuity in the media timeline.
+3. Maintain a rolling buffer that has the last two fragments for each segment that were successfully and completely sent to the service.
+If the HTTP POST request for a stream is terminated or times out prior to the end of the stream, open a new connection and begin another HTTP POST request, resend the stream headers, resend the last two fragments of the segment, and resume the stream without introducing a discontinuity in the media timeline.
 This reduces the chance of data loss.
 4. We recommend that the encoder or ingest source does NOT limit the number of retries to establish a connection or resume streaming after a TCP error occurs.
 5. After a TCP error:
 a.
 The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request.
 b.
-The new HTTP POST URL MUST be the same as the initial POST URL for fragmented media ingest.
+The new HTTP POST URL MUST be the same as the initial POST URL for the segment to be ingested.
 c.
 The new HTTP POST MUST include stream headers (ftyp, and moov boxes) that are identical to the stream headers in the initial POST request for fragmented media ingest.
 d.
-The last two fragments sent for each track may be resent.
+The last two fragments sent for each segment may be resent.
 Other ISO BMFF fragment timestamps must increase continuously, even across HTTP POST requests.
 6. The encoder or ingest source SHOULD terminate the HTTP POST request if data is not being sent at a rate commensurate with the MP4 fragment duration.
 An HTTP POST request that does not send data can prevent publishing points or media processing entities from quickly disconnecting from the live encoder or media ingest source in the event of a service update.
 For this reason, the HTTP POST for sparse (ad signal) tracks SHOULD be short-lived, terminating as soon as the sparse fragment is sent.

 ## Ingest source (Encoder) failover